 Sevastopol City Ukraine Travel Guide

 Explore sites of ancient history and pivotal military events.
-For booking outings and experiences, consider GetYourGuide.
+For booking tours and experiences, consider GetYourGuide.

 The Genoese Fortress of Cembalo in Balaklava offers panoramic views and medieval ruins.

 Open daily (hours vary seasonally).
-Entry fee applies.
-Visit in early am or late pm to avoid midday heat.
+An admission fee applies.
+Visit in morning or late afternoon to avoid midday heat.
 Wear comfortable shoes, bring water and sun protection.

 Open daily (check particular times).
 Entry fee required.
-Experience is immersive with a 360-degree view.
+The encounter is immersive with a 360-degree view.

 Located in Balaklava.
 Open daily, entry fee.
 Tours mainly in Russian; English audio guides may be available.